My name is Olivia, and I’m what happens when that horse-crazy girl you knew in middle school grows up.

 Seventeen months later I used up most of my savings and all my vacation time to compete down in Ocala.

-When I’m standing on my own two legs I enjoy smiling, reading fantasy and historical fiction, making lists, playing board games with my roommate, spending time in the sun, and figuring out how to be a functioning adult.
+When I’m standing on my own two legs I enjoy smiling, reading fantasy and historical fiction, making lists, buying everything off of Facebook ads, hanging out with my amazing husband and playing with my sweet daughter, spending time in the sun, and figuring out how to be a functional adult.
 I’ll have to get back to you on that last one.

 Welcome, and thanks for joining our journey!